GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models

-To address \hyperref[q1]{Q1}, we conduct an extensive human annotation process to evaluate the robustness and reliability of our approach along two primary dimensions: video validity and the semantic alignment between the provided text and the corresponding video.
+To address \hyperref[q1]{Q1}, we validate the generated data through an extensive human annotation process along two dimensions: video validity and text--video semantic alignment.
 All three systems (GEST-Engine, VEO 3.1, WAN 2.2) receive identical textual prompts derived from the same GEST graphs.

-\textbf{Physical validity.} Our focus is on the real-world physical validity of the generated video, with particular attention to objects and actors.
+\textbf{Physical validity.} Our focus is on real-world physical validity, with particular attention to objects and actors.
 We define an invalid video as ``one in which actors or objects appear, disappear, or transform into other objects without a logical, plausible explanation and in ways that would be impossible in reality''.
-We frame validity as a binary classification task, where each video is categorized as either valid or invalid.
+We frame validity as binary classification.

-\textbf{Semantic alignment.} Our objective is to assess how accurately the semantic content of the generated video corresponds to the input text.
-This evaluation explicitly disregards visual fidelity, such as realism or texture quality.
-Instead, it focuses solely on semantic elements: the depicted actions, the participants involved, and the sequence in which events occur.
-To enable a fine-grained evaluation, we employ a five-point Likert scale ranging from an extremely low semantic match to a perfect match.

-Note that these two tasks are completely independent: a video can be valid yet exhibit low semantic alignment with the input text, while an invalid video can have a strong semantic alignment with the input text.
+\textbf{Semantic alignment.} We assess how accurately the semantic content of the video corresponds to the input text, explicitly disregarding visual fidelity such as realism or texture quality and focusing solely on the depicted actions, the participants, and the sequence of events.
+We employ a five-point Likert scale from extremely low to perfect match.
+Note that these two tasks are independent: a video can be valid yet exhibit low semantic alignment with the input text, while an invalid video can have a strong semantic alignment with the input text.

-\textbf{Annotators and assignment.} All human annotators hold a Bachelor of Science degree in Computer Science, are currently enrolled in a Master's program in Artificial Intelligence, and are taking a course in Computer Vision.
-Participation in the annotation process was voluntary.
-In total, we collected 1,020 annotations from 16 unique users.
-The video assignment protocol was primarily designed to maximize coverage by ensuring that as many distinct videos as possible were annotated.
-However, with a lower probability, previously annotated videos were assigned to additional annotators to enable the assessment of inter-annotator agreement.
-Overall, 766 unique videos were annotated, of which 139 were independently annotated by at least two different users.
+\textbf{Annotators and assignment.} All 16 annotators are volunteer graduate students.
+Videos were assigned in randomized scenario and system order, and every annotator received videos from all three systems under identical instructions, so any individual predisposition applies uniformly across conditions.
+The assignment maximized coverage, with a fraction of videos re-assigned to additional annotators to measure inter-annotator agreement.
+Guidelines and annotation interface are in the supplementary material.